25 Things To Do In & Around Matsumoto

 3 / Matsumoto City Museum of Art inc. Kusama Yayoi Collection / all year round

-The Matsumoto City Museum of Art is most known for its permanent exhibition of artwork by the world-famous Japanese artist Yayoi Kusama who was born in Matsumoto.
+The Matsumoto City Museum of Art is best known for its permanent exhibition of artwork by the world-famous Japanese artist Yayoi Kusama who was born in Matsumoto.
 In fact, before you even step foot inside, you will be greeted by a humungous, colorful outdoor sculpture created by Kusama.

 The museum also features an exhibit of works by local artists and visiting exhibitions of other Japanese and international artists.
 But for international visitors, it is Kusama’s collection which is likely to hold the most interest.

 Although classically trained, Kusama’s defining style sits is heavily-influenced avant-garde, pop and conceptual art – of which, she is now a celebrated and pioneering artist.
 While you might not know her name, there’s a good chance you will recognise her artwork which is bright, playful and bold and uplifting.

 4 / 1-Day Matsumoto Castle & Local Food Experience Tour / *Please note, we are not operating this tour in 2021

 Want to visit the castle while getting a real taste of Matsumoto.
 Our 1-Day Matsumoto Castle & Local Food Experience Tour combines a morning visit to Daio Wasabi Farm followed by a hands-on ‘soba-making’ experience for lunch, before enjoying a quick stop at Kametaya Sake Brewery and afternoon guided visit the castle.